Indianapolis Sleep Apnea Treatment

 What are the effects of Sleep Apnea?

 Can you hold your breath for 30 seconds?
 How about 45 seconds or even a minute?
-Some patients with sleep apnea starve their body of oxygen for several minutes at a time multiple times throughout the night.
+Some patients with sleep apnea starve their bodies of oxygen for several minutes at a time multiple times throughout the night.
 How do you think they feel when they crawl out of bed each morning?
 Do you think not breathing at night has any effects on the rest of their body?

 Recent studies show patients with untreated sleep apnea have a higher incidence of TMJ disorders, Type II Diabetes, Weight Gain, Cardiovascular Disease, Stroke, Dementia, and even premature death.
 If you aren’t sleeping well, you crave more unhealthy foods-leading to more weight gain.